 On the topic of frequency, it is more beneficial to take one exam and learn from it rather than sit 10 exams one after another.
 The process of improving is essential and that is the main purpose behind taking such exams, otherwise the only skill the child will learn is how to make the same mistakes in less time.

-The most valuable part of taking a mock exam is the feedback, the child must know what they did wrong to ensure they do not repeat this in the real exam.
+The most valuable part of taking a mock exam is the feedback, the child must know what they did wrong to ensure they do not repeat this.
 Make sure you challenge the provider for this information as this is vital if your child is to learn from the process.
-A score of 90% is actually quite poor if everyone else obtains 95%, similarly a score of 65% is excellent if everyone else scores 45%.
-This comparison alone will help you to correctly decide if the performance is acceptable or otherwise.
+A score of 90% is actually quite poor if everyone else obtains 95%, similarly a score of 65% is excellent if everyone else scores 40%.
+This comparison will help you to correctly decide if the performance is acceptable or otherwise.
 Rather than focusing on the score, the attention should be on questions such as did my child check their paper?
 How long did he/she spend on reading the comprehension?
 Did they run out of time?
 If so?
 How many questions did they guess or leave blank?
 Did they use their spare time effectively in the exam?
 Did they fill in the answer sheet correctly?
 If not?
 What mistakes did they make?
 These are key questions which will help you to identify where and how to improve your child’s performance.
 An overall % score has very little value in showing you where to improve.